deathmarine/EthMonitor/README.md

 # EthMonitor
 A gui to monitor the api port of a Ethminer instance.

-**This is the early stages of development.
-There maybe very drastic changes, issues will not be addressed until a release is generated.
-Any ideas, comments, or suggestions can be made via inline comments in a commit, a pull request, or issue tracker.**
+**Any ideas, comments, or suggestions can be made via inline comments in a commit, a pull request, or issue tracker.**

 ![screen](https://i.imgur.com/8iFAzj5.png)